Kyriosity/read-write/README+/software/design/names/README.md

 The inevitable and noticeable expenses will pay off with the formation of ***lingua franca*** throughout the team and project, and ...

-✔️ common comprehension of a domain, collaboration, and indeed bound team,
++ shared comprehension of a domain, collaboration, and indeed bound team,
 + genuine design and self-descriptive code,
 + inspiration for behavior/domain-driven design,
 + escape from heaps of docs<sup>📒</sup>,